RichardKelley/unr_deepspeech/README.md

-If line-by-line comparison is preferred to word-by-word comparison, there is also a commands parameter which will translate each line output from DeeepSpeech into the most similar command.
+If line-by-line comparison is preferred to word-by-word comparison, there is also a commands parameter which will translate each line output from DeepSpeech into the most similar command.

 ```
 rosparam set /unr_deepspeech/commands command-dictionary.txt